 "It is just as hard for adults as it is for teenagers to resist chatting with friends and sending off that quick text even in the midst of heavy traffic," she said.

-The staff and attorneys at Wisconsin's Hupy & Abraham hope that the study helps more driver realize how important it is to put down the phone and concentrate on the road.
+The staff and attorneys at Hupy and Abraham hope that the study helps more drivers realize how important it is to put down the phone and concentrate on the road.
 Doing so could very well save a life.